licton/lovelicton/content/events_oct_2019.md

 *   Wednesday, October 2nd @ 7-8:30PM, [SPD North Precinct Advisory Council](https://drive.google.com/drive/folders/1CVtS3RTpJT-W-yzizfUxoWs1Tco_JS7h), Northaven Senior Housing, Harbor Room  <br />
 Informal networking with law enforcement and community members follows the Captain’s precinct update as time permits.

+*   Friday, October 4th & October 17th [Cascadia Community Weeding](https://cascadiapta.org/2019/10/01/calling-all-gardeners-and-gardener-wanna-bes/), Cascadia Elementary 1330 N. 90th St. Seattle, WA 98103  <br />
+The grounds around Cascadia need some sprucing up and we need lots of help!
+Last year focused on weeding and mulching the beds around the parking lot.
+This year will continue last year’s efforts and expand to the beds all along Wallingford Avenue.
+Join the fun!
+Meet outside the school after drop-off on Friday, and we’ll make things better than we found them.
+Bring your own weeding gear if you have it—if not, we have tools you can use.
+No experience necessary!
+This is a great opportunity to pitch in for the greater good, build some community, and help make our school beautiful!

 *   Thursday, October 10th @ 7PM, [ALUV Monthly Meeting](https://www.facebook.com/events/953740241626907/), Epic Life Church 10510 Stone Ave N<br />
 Joining ALUV this month is Deputy Mayor David Moseley.